 Concentration Dependent Killing and Time Dependent killing

-- CDK means killing is high when the ration of peak concentration to minimum inhibitory concentration is high.
+- CDK means killing is high when the ratio of peak concentration to minimum inhibitory concentration is high.
 These drugs produces better action when a large single dose is used than a daily divided doses into small portions eg- aminoglycosides, fluroquinolones

 - TDK- Time dependent killing, so this would mean , antimicrobial action depends on the length of time the concentration remains above the MIC.
 Multiple doses are preffered in this time of action, so Vancomycin and Beta- lactams exhibit this type of actions.
 Macrolides and Clindamycin also exhibit this effect but they are used as static drugs.